Aethaeran/Gamez/README.md

 <hr />

 Gamez is currently in *Alpha* release.
 There may be bugs in the application.
-This a pretty much a complete rewrite of Gamez it now has a ORM(Peewee), template engin(jinja2) and a pluginsystem(no name).
+This a pretty much a complete rewrite of Gamez it now has a ORM(Peewee), template engin(jinja2) and a pluginsystem(no name), JSON based file logging and human version for the shell.

 Gamez is an automated downloader for video games.
 The user adds the games they wish to download and Gamez will attempt to find the game and download it.